What does it mean to be a modern, mature man?

 This is men's community for the 21st Century.

 Get 12 powerful interviews delivered to your inbox over 12 days.
 Hear from men of all backgrounds about how the New Warrior Training Adventure changed their lives.

 The ManKind Project flies in the face of rigid stereotypes about the "Sensitive New Age Man" AND the "Macho Man".
 We ask men to go right up to the edge - and beyond - in a culture that seems to be comfortable with mediocrity and passivity from men.
 We ask men to stop living a vicarious adventure through their TV's and step into a real time adventure to win back their passion for life.
 We ask men to confront the real issues, to get 100% honest about who they are.
 Some men have a really hard time doing that.
 Many of us did too, but we took the risk anyway.

-Leaders wanted.
+We're looking for men who want to be powerful Leaders and Role Models.
 Men willing to step through fear and into the challenge of their lives.
 Men not afraid to revolt against repressive social norms, take off their masks and break through their personal barriers.
 Men ready to take real risks and step into their full power.
 Men not afraid to inhabit ALL the characteristics required of men in changing times; resiliency, integrity, courage, creativity, innovation, adaptability, compassion, empathy, radical self-responsibility, inclusiveness, generosity and respect.